KuhlTime/bachelor-thesis/content/02_fundamentals.md

 Under subsection 9.37 'Provision of rescue services' of the WorkSafeBC extended (+COHSR) it is required, that any company has to supply a qualified rescue person on their own @governmentofbritishcolumbia_2021_bc (9.37(1)) or has to contract a 3rd party rescue service to perform a rescue if necessary @governmentofbritishcolumbia_2021_bc (9.37(2)).

 <!-- TODO: Let Kelly check if any of this is classified -->
 The Fire Department of Campbell River provides this kind of service to local companies in their vicinity.
 Companies that claim their services have to sign a contract that enforces them to provide detailed information on their confined spaces described in *[2.2.1 Legislation](#legislation)*.
 Before workers are granted access to perform work inside a confined space they have to provide a form to notify the fire department of their intended start and end time.
 In addition to that the form has to state possible hazards, the lockout board location^[A **lockout board** or **lockout station** is a safety system that should prevent any hazards from happening by disabling and physically locking their functionality or control interface.
 When everything has been locked the key gets stored in a final container.
 Only the worker who is entering the confined space can remove all applied locks.
 That way it is made sure that no one can accidentally re-enable some functionality and cause an accident. @bellefleur_2022_in, @wikipediacontributors_2020_lockouttagout], the workers involved, information on entry and exit and the equipment required.
-Only after handing in that form and receiving the "get-go" from the fire departments operators -- they are allowed to start working. @bellefleur_2022_in
+Only after handing in that form and receiving the "get-go" from the fire departments operators -- they are allowed to begin their work. @bellefleur_2022_in

 <!-- TODO: Add a user flow diagramm -->
 <!-- TODO: If allowed provide the Confined Space Rescue Standby (Off‐Site) Request Form-->

 ### Standards

-A standard is a guideline which was established by a group of expert in a certain topic.
-Whilst regulations and governmental laws build the basis, standards ensures that certain tasks are performed with quality and efficiency in mind @foundationofcannabisunifiedstandardsinc_standards.
+A standard is a guideline established by a group of expert in a certain topic.
+Whilst regulations and governmental laws build the basis, standards ensures that certain tasks are performed with a high safety and a repeatable efficiency @foundationofcannabisunifiedstandardsinc_standards. ß
 Common standards for operating a confined space in Canada are the (+CSA) Z1006 and the (+NFPA) 350 @mcpherson_2020_webinar.

 <!-- TODO: US and Canada closely related -->